Home » Michigan Travel Regions » Upper Peninsula » Kakaying Pictured Rocks National Lakeshore: 2026 Guide

 5. Painted Coves

-The Painted Coves are what make Pictured Rocks unlike any other place in the Midwest — a continuous stretch of 200-foot cliff faces streaked with copper blues, iron reds, manganese blacks, and limonite yellows, created by millennia of mineral-rich groundwater seeping through the sandstone.
-From a kayak at water level, paddling through these natural murals with the colors reflected in the still water beneath you, it genuinely feels like being inside a painting.
+The Painted Coves are what make Pictured Rocks unlike any other place in the Midwest — a continuous stretch of 200-foot cliff faces streaked with copper blues (iron), brick reds (limonite), manganese blacks, and mineral yellows, created by millennia of mineral-rich groundwater seeping through the sandstone.
+From a kayak at water level, paddling through these natural murals with the colors reflected in still water beneath you, it genuinely feels like being inside a painting.
 There is no trail that gets you here.
-This is a kayak-only experience.
+This is a kayak-only experience — and it’s the one I’d choose if I could only paddle one section of this shoreline.

 kayaker paddling through the Painted Coves at Pictured Rocks National Lakeshore showing mineral-stained sandstone cliffs reflecting in Lake Superior